nupplaphil/friendica/doc/en/developer/php-architecture.md

 > **A note against overengineering:** A small read-only feature does not require creating an Entity, Factory, Collection, and Repository if a focused Read Repository returning a documented array shape is enough.
 > Use the full pattern when the entity genuinely has behavior or when multiple callers need the same typed object.

+For how these blocks group into the four tiers `src/` is converging on — the same "where does my code go?" one zoom-level out — see [The layered model](#target-architecture) below.

 ---